 Optional online study guides for the Civil Service Exam are available for purchase on the Fire and Police Selection, Inc. website.

-- Complete a copy of the Personal History Statement (PDF), and submit it at check-in for the Civil Service Exam
+- Complete a copy of the Preliminary Background Questionnaire (PDF), and submit it at check-in for the Civil Service Exam

 - Rules and Regulations of the Civil Service Commission for the City of Denton (PDF)

 - Military credit applicants must present a copy of their DD214 at check-in in order to receive five points

 - A Background Investigator will provide email link to eSOPH Application